legawa4201/fast-store/README.md

 # fast-store
-A server-side application that uses template engines to perform basic CRUD operation.
+A server-side application that uses template engines and MVC architecture to perform basic CRUD operation.

+# How to run on your local machine
+### 1. Setup environment variable